Vaginal lubrication: Management strategies

+The treatment of vaginal dryness includes over-the-counter (OTC) options of vaginal lubricants and moisturizers, non-estrogenic prescription treatments, laser and ultrasound devices, as well as lifestyle changes.
+Non-hormonal vaginal lubricants and moisturizers, which have minimal side effects and are easy to obtain, are the primary recommendation, especially for those contraindicated for hormone treatments.
+They aim to mimic natural vaginal conditions and provide temporary relief during intercourse, while regular use of moisturizers helps maintain moisture.
+Prescription treatments include non-estrogenic options for women who can't use estrogen.
+Ospemifene is a notable FDA-approved medication for vaginal dryness and discomfort, although concerns about long-term safety remain.
+Vaginal laser therapy and ultrasound devices are emerging options, particularly for those who do not respond to traditional methods.
+While initial results appear promising, evidence for their long-term efficacy is still limited.
+Lifestyle modifications can also alleviate vaginal dryness; quitting smoking, reducing alcohol intake, and maintaining a healthy weight is beneficial.
+Additionally, regular sexual activity can enhance tissue health and moisture levels, further aiding in symptom relief.

 Dry sex

 Some people practice dry sex, which involves the removal of vaginal lubrication in some way.
 The rationale for the practice seems to be for cleansing purposes and to enhance the sexual pleasure of the penetrating partner.
-However, besides making sexual intercourse painful for the female, the practice is believed to increase the risk of transmitting sexually transmitted diseases for both partners, such as HIV, whose risk of transmission is increased by lacerations in the vaginal tissue resulting from the lack of lubrication.
+However, besides making sexual intercourse painful for the female, the practice is believed to increase the risk of transmitting sexually transmitted infections for both partners, such as HIV, with which the risk of transmission is increased by lacerations in the vaginal tissue resulting from the lack of lubrication.